 Personal narratives are compelling, almost addictive in how they draw you in.
 (Ever heard of a little thing called Facebook?
 The National Enquirer?
 Twitter?
 Mommy Bloggers?)
 And when you hear a story about someone you know or are enamored by, you’re even more glued to its every detail.

 The same is true for the few in your small group.
-As a SGL you can take this innate hunger for knowing story and use it to incite wonder and build relationship with your students.
+As an SGL, you can take this innate hunger for knowing the story and use it to incite wonder and build relationship with your students.
 Anyone can repeat the Bible story, go over the verse, and ask questions about the large group video week after week.
 But only YOU can bring faith to life through telling them about your own personal experiences.
+Because they’re yours.

 Getting personal and sharing your faith journey allows you to take your small group from seeing the Bible as book on a shelf—seeing God and Christians as people they might know but never be like—to a living, breathing text-to-life example of genuinely inspiring faith.